In 1992 I was living in Iowa and received a phone call from my dad. I still remember his exact words.

 I’m looking forward to starting a new organic garden and hope I can shield it from the critters – bobcats, javelina, rabbits and hawks.
-Bugs and rattlers, too.
+Bugs, scorpions and rattlers, too.

 We were married in Hong Kong a few months later.
-You might say he’s hard-headed which is why he’s still around.
-We celebrated our 37th anniversary this past January.
+You might say he was hard-headed which is why we enjoyed 38 years together before he died suddenly of a heart attack.

 Along with serving as president and chair of the Financial Planning Association of Greater Phoenix, I also hosted a radio program, Planning Past 50 … It’s more than just your money!

-I work with hundreds of financial advisors throughout the country, who like me, are concerned about long-term care and the financial, emotional, physical and psychological impact it has on families.
+I work with hundreds of financial advisors throughout the country, who like me, are concerned about long-term care and the financial, emotional, physical and psychological impact it has on clients and their families.